Palvef/Palve-blog/_posts/2024/2024-08-03-first-blog.md

 After days of searching, Palve's blog finally went live.

-After countless attempts of laziness by Gugu Gu and Palve, the blog was finally successfully launched on December 8, 4042.
+After countless attempts of laziness by Palve, the blog was finally successfully launched on December 8, 2024.